ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 ::

-    tensorflow < 2.0
+    tensorflow >= 2.0
     hoomd-blue >= 2.5.2
-    numpy
-    tbb-devel (only for hoomd-blue 2.8 and above)
+    tbb-devel (only for hoomd-blue 2.8 and above if installed with conda)

 tbb-devel is required for hoomd-blue 2.8 or above when using the hoomd-blue conda release.
 It is not automatically installed when installing hoomd-blue, so use ``conda install -c conda-forge tbb-devel`` to install.
-The Tensorflow version should be any Tensorflow 1 release.
-The higher versions, like 1.14, 1.15, will give lots of warnings about migrating code to Tensorflow 2.0.
+The Tensorflow version should be any Tensorflow 2 release.
 It is recommended you install via pip:

 .. code:: bash

-  pip install tensorflow-gpu==1.15.0
+  pip install tensorflow

 Python and GCC requirements
 ----------------